gcanti/gcanti.github.io/_drafts/2014-10-23-understanding-react-reimplementing-it-part-1.md

 ## VDOM Definition

-Let's implement a VDOM as JSON DSL, this is its minimal (in)formal type definition:
+Let's implement a virtual dom called **UVDOM** as JSON DSL, this is its minimal (in)formal type definition:

 ```js
 type VDOM = Node | Array<Node> // a tree or a forest